Ardakilic/arda.pw/README.md

 hugo server
 ```

-or if you want to use Docker, you can run
+or if you want to use Docker instead, you can run like

 ```bash
 docker run --rm \